ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

 ### Reading Assignments

 - Chapter 3 of *Programming and Mathematical Thinking*
-- Appendix B of *Doing Math with Python*
+- Chapter 1 and Appendix B of *Doing Math with Python*

 ???+ note "Technical Concept Review"